reruo321/Cplus_Practice/036-Casting/README.md

 ## Program Explanation

 Class 'Animal' has its derived class, 'Pig'.
-They have polymorphic version, 'VirtualAnimal' and 'VirtualPig', which have a virtual member function.
+They have polymorphic version, 'VirtualAnimal' and 'VirtualPig', which have at least one virtual member function.

 Examples on C-Style Casting, Dynamic Casting, and Static Casting is to test three cases: